vewrite/vewrite.com/content/articles/introducing-vewrite.md

 ### Your Software Should Work For You

-Most project management tools aren't there to make your job easier as a technical writer.
+Most project management tools aren't there to make your job easier as a content writer.
 They are there to make your project manager's job easier.
 They act as a way to collate the status of all the myriad tasks that have been assigned and push that status up the chain.
 Depending on the tool your team is using, it may include a way to create reports and other analytics that show success or failure over time.

 When you click "done", it isn't for you.
 It's for the manager.